Weekly Rapamycin Shows Promise in Improving Symptoms of ME/CFS in Early Clinical Trial

 - RAND SF-36 Health Survey

-- Symptom Severity Scale version 2.2 (SSS), which assessed fatigue, sleep, PEM, and orthostatic intolerance
+- Symptom Severity Scale version 2.2 (SSS), assessing fatigue, sleep, PEM, and orthostatic intolerance

-Routine safety labs were also conducted at each visit to monitor for adverse effects.
+Routine safety labs were also conducted at each visit to monitor for adverse effects, reflecting the growing emphasis on safety seen across rapamycin longevity drug research.

 Key Findings

-By the three-month mark, participants showed statistically significant improvements across multiple PROMs:
+By the three-month mark, participants showed statistically significant improvements across multiple PROMs, supporting measurable chronic fatigue symptoms improvement:

 - Bell Activity Scale (BAS): Improved from 34.84 (SD 3.13) to 42.26 (SD 3.87); P < .001